dancheskus/react-hook-time/README.md

-onReset | triggers when timer was reseted | currentTime onUpdate | triggers on every tick | currentTime onTimeSet | triggers when timer was set | currentTime
+onReset | triggers when timer was reseted | currentTime onUpdate | triggers on every tick | currentTime onTimeSet | triggers when timer was set | currentTime onTimeInc | triggers when timer was increased | currentTime onTimeDec | triggers when timer was decreased | currentTime onStepSet | triggers when step was set | step